svick/LINQ-to-Wiki/README.md

 This was done quite recently (on 12 June 2012), so it's not available in the most recent public version of MediaWiki (1.19.1) but it is available in the version currently in use on Wikipedia (1.20wmf7).
-Hopefull, this will change soon.

-If you don't have recent enough version of MediaWiki (which right now is more than likely), you can use a workaround: get the necessary information from a file.
+If you don't have recent enough version of MediaWiki, you can use a workaround: get the necessary information from a file.
 The file looks almost the same as an API response in XML format that would contain the information.
 There is [a sample of the file](https://github.com/svick/LINQ-to-Wiki/blob/master/LinqToWiki.Codegen.App/props-defaults-sample.xml)